 It is another important, yet often unnoticed factor.
 Be patient while managing your credit score.
 A credit score won’t go up exponentially all of a sudden.
 It does take some time to repair your bad credit history.
 After all, a credit score doesn’t go bad at once.
 It takes months for our credit score to be affected negatively.
 In the same way, improving your credit score will take some time too.
 You will need to be patient while dealing with the whole ordeal.
 Comprehend that the whole process will not be easy.
 But, always make sure to be patient and pay your debts on time.
 You can also opt to pay your debt early, if possible.

 While using a credit card UAE, you should be careful of your credit score equally.
-The credit score in UAE is prepared by the AL Etihad Credit Bureau, which was started in the year 2010 by the Federal government of the UAE.
 The lowest credit score you can get is 300 and the highest being 900.
 The low score indicates that you are a high-risk customer, while the high credit score indicates you as a trustworthy customer.

 The process of calculating credit score is as same as calculating the credit report.
 A credit report can highlight your outstanding or missed payments and your liabilities.
 Meanwhile, the credit score indicates the risk appetite attached with you.